oracle/rwloadsim/docs/ERRORLIST.md

 You are using an identifier that in some future release will be a keyword.
 You should change your code and use a different identifer as it otherwise will cause a syntax error in the future.

+### RWL-294 error: "Variables of type %s cannot be declared threads sum"
+The threads sum attribut can only be used with variables of type integer or double..

+### RWL-295 warning: "Assign to threads global '%s' with same variable in expression"
+The expression being assigned to a threads global variable includes the same variable.
+Each indiviaul access to threads global variables is protected by a mutex, and the assignment therefore has a race condition.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.